![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "Why do I need to fill out an order acknowledgment form when purchasing one of these Eemax Three Phase tankless water heaters?"

 A. The manufacturer requires us to include this form with our shipment request so that they will have verification ("proof") on-file that they manufactured and shipped the correct heater."
-If you are ordering a 3-phase Eemax heater, you will need to print and fill out the order acknowledgment form, and then fax or mail it to us.
+If you are ordering a 3-phase Eemax heater, you will need to print and fill out the appropriate order acknowledgment form (you can find the correct form below the ordering table for the model you want), and then fax or mail it to us.
 Eemax manufactures the 3-phase units to order, therefore, these heaters are not returnable.

 Q. "Why is the max flow lower for the staged turn on?"